Computer Science BS

 Requirements for the Blended BS + MS in Computer Science

-Once accepted into the blended program as an undergraduate, students can take graduate-level courses to meet the requirements for the MS. The requirements for the BS in Computer Science are as described in the catalog section for the BS in Computer Science; the requirements for the MS are as described in the catalog section for the MS in Computer Science.
+Once accepted into the blended program as an undergraduate, students can take up to 12 units of graduate-level courses to meet the requirements for the MS. The requirements for the BS in Computer Science are as described in the catalog section for the BS in Computer Science; the requirements for the MS are as described in the catalog section for the MS in Computer Science.